Moremar/IT_tutorials/CyberSecurity/Security/Tools.md

 ### OWASP BWA (Broken Web Applications)

-OWASP BWA is a project from the OWASP organization (Open Web Application Security Project) focusing on the identification and documentation of vulnerabilities in web applications.
+OWASP BWA is a project from the OWASP organization (Open Worldwide Application Security Project) focusing on the identification and documentation of vulnerabilities in web applications.
 It is a virtual machine image that can be launched with VMware, that contains several vulnerable web applications using legacy software versions.

 When started with VMware, we can log to the VM and check its IP, then access the web portal from `http://<VM_IP>`.